-Toys can be loving, cuddly, playful and spunky.
+Toys can be loving, cuddly, playful and sparky.
 Much of their exercise needs can be met by running around the home or outside garden.

-Many love a walk, but some, such as the brachycephalic breeds can only walk so far without getting too winded.
+Many love a walk, but some, such as the brachycephalic breeds, can only walk so far without getting too out of breath.

 Most toy dog breeds serve as good watch dogs and bond very closely to their people.
 They want to please you, but in some areas, they are hard to train.